goughjo03/NextJs-Module-Federation/README.md

-This is an attempt to follow this article: https://medium.com/a-layman/build-micro-frontends-in-nextjs-and-reactjs-with-webpack-5-module-federation-e142ad76f48c
+This began by following this article: https://medium.com/a-layman/build-micro-frontends-in-nextjs-and-reactjs-with-webpack-5-module-federation-e142ad76f48c

 - remote is in directory [mf-example](./mf-example/)
 - host is in directory [host](./host/)